Reading time: 5 minutes

 The next step is to review the performance of your investment option against its investment objective.

-Super funds regularly report each option’s investment performance against its objective, which is usually expressed in terms of a benchmark.
-Investment performance is also tracked by the ratings agencies, which will compare each investment option against a common benchmark and rank your option’s performance against similar investment options in other super funds.
+The investment performance of each investment option is tracked by the main super ratings agencies, which compare each investment option against a common benchmark and rank your option’s performance against similar investment options in other super funds.

 Step 5: Consider your alternatives if you’re unhappy

-Armed with all this knowledge, you can now work out whether the problem is your fund, whether your super fund is performing on par with other super funds or if investment markets have had a good or bad year in general.
+Armed with all this knowledge, you can now work out whether the problem is your fund, whether your super fund is performing on par with other super funds, or if investment markets have had a good or bad year in general.

-Leave a Reply Cancel reply
+Leave a comment